Bringing together local authorities, operators, consultancy and service providers to share best practice across the bus sector.

 Key themes

-This event will bring together all of these players to showcase how solutions are being delivered across key areas:
+This event will bring together professionals across the bus sector to showcase how solutions can be delivered across key areas:

 -